 Where: Wynwood Marketplace, 2250 Northwest 2nd Avenue, Miami, FL 33127

 2. Das Beste in La Crosse, Wisconsin

-Das Beste is not only “the best” Oktoberfest celebration in Wisconsin, it’s also a long-running historic even.
-Running since 1961, Das Beste features a cornhole tournament, lederhosen games, live music, parades, a medallion hunt, and a miss Oktoberfest competition.
+Das Beste is not only “the best” Oktoberfest celebration in Wisconsin, it’s also a long-running historic event.
+Running since 1961, Das Beste features a cornhole tournament, lederhosen games, live music, parades, a medallion hunt, and a Miss Oktoberfest competition.
 One of the celebration’s signature events is Craft Beer Night, which brings over 40 craft breweries together under one roof.

 When: September 30 to October 1

 Where: #1 Oktoberfest Strasse, La Crosse, Wisconsin 54601

 Denver is known as the city of beer and cannabis, but for two weekends in September, weed takes a back seat.
 For the 51st time, the Mile High City is hosting Denver Oktoberfest, which features keg bowling, costume contests, a stein-hoisting competition, a beer hall, and a weiner dog derby.
 Events are held at different venues throughout the city.
 Pre-sale general admission wristbands are $45 and include admission to live music, keg bowling, stein hoisting, a free drink, and the ability to skip the lines.

 When: September 17 to 19 and 24 to 26

 Where: 2100 Larimer St Denver, CO 80205

 4. German-American Oktoberfest in Chicago